 These signs tell me there is more to it than meets the eye.

 Are their customers’ feedback valid?

 On the surface, those negative feedback do seem valid.
-I have reviewed platforms that charge an upfront fee for access to their job listings before, and asked people to stay away from them.
+I have reviewed platforms that charge an upfront fee for access to their job listings before, and in those reviews, I have urged people to stay away from them.

 Because there are so many giant freelance job listing sites around that are free to sign up, nobody should need to pay a single cent anywhere else to get access to those jobs.

-On the legitimate giant listing sites, the site owners earn a commission off your actual pay, after you have completed your freelance job, and the employer pays you, the platform takes a small percentage off your pay.
+On the legitimate giant listing sites, the site owners earn a commission off your actual pay.
+After you have completed your freelance assignment, and the employer pays you, and the platform takes a small percentage off your pay.
 Which makes sense, because you found the job through their site.

 Hence I can perfectly understand those concerns and disappointment of the negative feedback written about Writers Work by its members, if they had paid to get access to their jobs database, only to find it merely pulls from other websites that are actually free to join.

 Then it begs the question: was Writers Work meant to be a freelancing listing in the first place?
 Or has it been widely misrepresented?